 Myth: On PrEP, I don’t need condoms

-PrEP provides protection for HIV, but not for any other STDs or STIs.
-The choice whether to wear a condom or not is personal.
+PrEP provides protection for HIV but not for any other sexually transmitted infections (STIs).
+The choice of whether to wear a condom or not is personal.
 However, if you want some protection against these other conditions, it is best to use PrEP and condoms.
-An added benefit of PrEP is the regular screening for infections when lab tests are done every 3 months, so we can reduce infection transmission.
+An added benefit of PrEP is regular infection screening during lab testing every three months so that we can reduce infection transmission.

-We are so glad you took a minute to be more informed about PrEP.
-Even this simple act shows you are taking control of your own heath.
+We are so glad you took a minute to become more informed about PrEP.
+Even this simple act shows you are taking control of your own health.